Where: Lincoln, Neb. (Ed Weir Stadium)

 The Nebraska track and field team took home six individual titles after two days of competition at the conference championships in Geneva, Ohio.
 Jessica Furlan won the women’s 3,000 meters, while Mara Griva won titles in the long and triple jumps.
 Patrick Raedler finished first in the men’s long jump, while Janis Leitis took the men’s triple jump title.
 In addition, the men’s 4x400 meter relay team of Ricco Hall, Dexter McKenzie, Christian Sanderfer and Janis Leitis finished first.

 Head Coach Gary Pepin holds 68 conference titles dating back to his first Big Eight win at the 1981 indoor meet.
-Pepin was honored by his peers on last season as the 2012 Big Ten Women’s Indoor Coach of the Year.
+Pepin was honored by his peers last season as the 2012 Big Ten Women’s Indoor Coach of the Year.

 104 and Counting